 You likely found this page because I gave the URL to you at a recent presentation.
 I hope it was helpful!
 If you still have any questions, or would like to provide feedback (good or bad) please contact me on social media, or ping my inbox.

 I do also consult on online reputation and social media, either setting up new programs or optimizing your current ones.

 I try to not ever quote a stat or fact that I haven’t personally researched or looked at the study / survey / sources for.
 I’ve got both a “wall of shame” and list of sources quoted in all of my presentations available over on the Reputation and Social Media Statistics Megathread.
 You can find information there on how to convince your CEOs or board of directors of the importance of reputation management & social media.

 Before you go too far down the road of using complex tools to try and plan your social media editorial calendar, start simple.
 Here’s a Google Sheets example of what I used to run social media at STCU for the first few years.

 Using Slack for Social Media Monitoring

 I’ve got a full step-by-step recipe of setting up Slack as a social media monitoring tool available.
-It was last updated in 2018, a 2019 update to account for changes in Instagram’s API and other tools will be coming soon.
+It was last updated in February of 2020.

 The TL;DR of it is: